pdjstone/wsuspect-proxy/README.md

 ```

 You also need to place a Microsoft-signed binary (e.g. [PsExec](https://technet.microsoft.com/en-gb/sysinternals/bb897553.aspx)) into the payloads directory.
-This script has been tested on Python 2.7 on Linux.
+This script has been tested on Python 2.7.
 It does not yet work with Python 3.x; contributions are welcome.

 ## Usage
 To test this out, you'll need a target Windows 7 or 8 machine that is configured to receive updates